MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-migration-faq.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Troubleshooting Mover Migration"
+description: "Mover Migration FAQ"
 ---
-#  Troubleshooting Mover Migration FAQ
+#  Mover Migration FAQ

-## Migration FAQ

-### What gets transferred?
+## What gets transferred?

 Only owned folders and the root files for each user are copied.
 If a user is not the owner of data they can access, we do not copy it.
 Content may be automatically re-shared after it is migrated so that each user has access to their content exactly as before.

-### Does Mover sync files?
+## Does Mover sync files?

 Our app offers a source-to-destination delta—when you run a transfer, we compare the destination directory to the source, and only transfer new or modified files over.
 We call this our incremental feature.